Kay Bailey Hutchison: DC Personal Protection Act

 Hutchison proposed the "District of Columbia Personal Protection Act," which drew 31 cosponsors in the United States Senate, while drawing 157 cosponsors from the House.
 This bill repealed the handgun bans the city had in place for thirty years.
 DC's law stated that one could not possess a rifle or shotgun unless it was in disassembled and inoperative form, and could not possess pistols in any form.
 In 2008, the law was struck down in a U.S. Supreme Court ruling, District of Columbia v.
 Heller.

-Education

-Hutchison is a strong supporter of single-sex education in public schools.
-In 2001, she worked with Senator Hillary Clinton (D-NY) to write provisions into the No Child Left Behind Act (specifically sections 5131.a.23 and 5131c) authorizing single-sex education in public schools.
-Section 5131c required the Department of Education to write new regulations facilitating single-sex classrooms; this provision led to the publication of new regulations by the Department of Education in 2006 which do in fact facilitate single-sex education in public schools.
-She is a supporter of the U.S. Public Service Academy.